chuanfuyap/Convenient-Modeller/README.md

 Relevant project:

-NOTE: this C program must be compiled with the right library paths for GRaPe to be able to solve models in parameter estimation process. soslibJNIC https://github.com/chuanfuyap/soslibJNIC
+NOTE: this C program must be compiled with the right library paths for Convenient-Modeller to be able to solve models in parameter estimation process. soslibJNIC https://github.com/chuanfuyap/soslibJNIC